monica-agarwal/monica-agarwal.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in the [Agricultural and Applied Economics Department](https://aae.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).
-I will be joining Northwestern University's Institute for Policy Research as a postdoc starting Fall 2024!
+I am a Postdoctoral Fellow at the Institute for Policy Research at Northwestern University.
+I obtained my PhD from the Department of [Ag and Applied Economics](https://aae.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).
+I work on topics in applied microeconomics, economics of education and development economics.
+Please check out my CV and Reseach for more info!

-I work on topics in applied microeconomics, development economics and the economics of education.
-Most of my current work focuses on affirmative action policies in childhood and their impact on children's educational outcomes.

 <!--I am a development economist with a focus on the economics of education.
 Most of my current work is on affirmative action policies in early childhood.
 For more on my work please see my [research](/_pages/research.md).-->